Skip to content

 — TL;DR / EXECUTIVE SUMMARY

-• 04Minimum lot: 10,000–15,000 MT (direct GEGMR); 5,000 MT possible via some intermediaries who consolidate orders.
+• 05Minimum lot: 10,000–15,000 MT (direct); 5,000 MT possible via some intermediaries who consolidate orders.

 Last updated: 8 May 2026

 Disclaimer — This article provides general guidance on the Syrian phosphate export process based on AURONEX SAS's market knowledge and experience as of Q2 2026.
 Regulatory, procedural, and commercial conditions may change without notice.
 Sanctions compliance must be verified by qualified legal counsel before each transaction.
-This article does not constitute legal advice, compliance certification, or a guarantee of GEGMR process timelines.
+This article does not constitute legal advice, compliance certification, or a guarantee of Syrian export process timelines.
 AURONEX SAS provides commercial facilitation services and does not act as a legal adviser, customs broker, or compliance auditor.

-Why GEGMR Matters More in 2026 Than in 2023
+Why This Matters More in 2026 Than in 2023

-Prior to the EU sanctions lifting in June 2025, most European buyers could not legally engage GEGMR even if they wished to — GEGMR's designation as a Syrian state entity placed it under general EU prohibitions on transactions with Syrian government bodies.
-The June 2025 liberalisation, which lifted the majority of EU sectoral and asset-freeze measures related to Syria, changed this.
-GEGMR is not, and has not been, on the OFAC Specially Designated Nationals (SDN) list or the UN Security Council consolidated list.
-Its designation as a "Syrian government entity" triggered EU catch-all provisions that no longer apply post-June 2025.
+Prior to the EU sanctions lifting in June 2025, most European buyers could not legally engage either entity — their designation as Syrian state entities placed them under general EU prohibitions.
+The June 2025 liberalisation changed this.
+Neither the General Establishment for Geology and Metal nor GECOPHAM is on the OFAC Specially Designated Nationals (SDN) list or the UN Security Council consolidated list.
+European buyers are now legally permitted to transact with both — subject to normal trade compliance screening and KYC.

-02Two Sourcing Routes: Direct GEGMR vs. Licensed Intermediary
+02Two Sourcing Routes: Direct vs. Licensed Intermediary

-Route 1: Direct Purchase from GEGMR
+Route 1: Direct Purchase from GECOPHAM

 *Advantages*: